 The service provided in the upper airspace over Kosovo is accounted on the basis of the common charging zone established with Serbia and Montenegro.
 Therefore, when analysing service units for the Kosovo service, the traffic of the whole charging zone has to be examined.
-Chargeable service units in the total charging zone showed an increase in each month, growing by 12.4% on a yearly basis.
-The reason for the increase, similarly to the increase in the Hungarian airspace, is the additional traffic avoiding the Ukrainian partially closed airspace, and the continuous increase in the number low cost and charter flights.
-The Serbian-Montenegro-KFOR common charging zone is operating in total cost recovery system, allocating revenues to the participants of the cost base is determined on the basis of shares in total cost base.
-2018 revenues from the Kosovo segment showed a significant decrease of 27% when compared to 2017.
+Chargeable service units in the total charging zone showed an increase in each month (with the exception of December), growing by 6.3% on a yearly basis.
+The reason for the increase is extra traffic rerouted from the Romania-Hungary-Slovakia axis.
+The Serbia-Montenegro-KFOR common charging zone is operating in total cost recovery system, where allocating revenues to the participants of the cost base is determined on the basis of shares in total cost base.